losandes/dotfiles/hints/vim.md

 * `d$` Delete to end of line
 * `d^` (d caret, not CTRL d) Delete to beginning of line
 * `d` Delete the selection (i.e. what you selected with `shift+v`, or `v`)
+* `mk` to mark beginning of selection, then navigate to end of selection and `d'k` to delete a block

 #### Replace